stefansundin/powermate-linux/README.md

 By default, the program changes the volume when you turn the knob clockwise and counter clockwise, but you are able to customize the program to do anything via [the configuration file](powermate.toml).

-On startup, it tries to read `/etc/powermate.toml` and `$HOME/.powermate.toml` as config files, but you can specify another location with the `-c` option.

 Press the knob to mute.
 Hold down the knob for one second to activate "movie mode".
 Operation is the same except the LED stays off.